 What is the call schedule?
 Is call in-house or from home?

 A second fellow takes “patient call” from home at night and on weekends for one week at a time.
-These are calls from clinic patients about bowel preps, post-procedure complications, etc. First year fellows typically cover 1-2 weeks/year while second and third years cover 4-6 weeks/per year.
+These are calls from clinic patients about urgent issues, post-procedure complications, etc. Each fellow typically covers 3-4 weeks/year.

 How much endoscopy time do fellows get and how many procedures do fellows perform during fellowship?